-Support to capacity building in cyber security policy, strategy and diplomacy is playing an essential role in (1) States engaging in international cooperation and negotiations (as outlined in the 2013 and 2015 GGE reports on norms and CBMs), (2) enabling countries to secure its ICT infrastructure for economic and social development and (3) to strengthen the global ICT network and to ensure their peaceful use for economic and social development.
+Support to capacity building in cyber security policy, strategy and diplomacy is playing an essential role in (1) States engaging in international cooperation and negotiations (as outlined in the 2013 and 2015 GGE reports on norms and CBMs), (2) enabling States, in cooperation with the private sector, academia and think tanks and civil society to secure its ICT infrastructure for economic and social development and (3) to strengthen the global ICT network and to ensure their peaceful use for economic and social development.

-Since 2014 and with the support of the Governments of the UK, Germany, Switzerland, Netherlands, Colombia, Kenya, Singapore, Australia and New Zealand, the ICT4Peace Foundation has carried out a series of Capacity Building workshops for Latin American Countries (in Bogota in cooperation with OAS), for African Countries (AU, Addis Ababa), for East African Countries (Nairobi, in cooperation with the Government of Kenya), for ASEAN Countries (Singapore), Europe (GCSP, Geneva), for OSCE Field staff (Vienna), for Cambodia, Laos, Myanmar, Vietnam (CLMV countries) in Laos, Vientiane; Hanoi, Vietnam, Siem Reap, Cambodia, Naypidaw, Myanmar, for all ASEAN Countries in Thailand and in Singapore (2x).
-A capacity building workshops for African Diplomats in New York, ahead of the OEWG and UN GGE negotiations was carried out in cooperation with ODA and Swiss Government.
+Since 2014 and with the support of the Governments of the UK, Germany, Switzerland, Netherlands, Colombia, Kenya, Singapore, Australia and New Zealand, the ICT4Peace Foundation has carried out a series of Capacity Building workshops for Latin American Countries (in Bogota in cooperation with OAS), for African Countries (AU, Addis Ababa), for East African Countries (Nairobi, in cooperation with the Government of Kenya), for francophone African Countries in cooperation with l'Ecole Nationale Cybersécurité à Vocation Régionale (ENCVR) à Dakar, Sénégal, for ASEAN Countries (Singapore), Europe (GCSP, Geneva), for OSCE Field staff (Vienna), for Cambodia, Laos, Myanmar, Vietnam (CLMV countries) in Laos, Vientiane; Hanoi, Vietnam, Siem Reap, Cambodia, Naypidaw, Myanmar, for all ASEAN Countries in Thailand and in Singapore (2x).
+Several capacity building workshops for African Diplomats in New York and Geneva, ahead of the OEWG and UN GGE negotiations was carried out in cooperation with ODA and the Swiss Government.

-We cooperate with the GGE and OEWG experts on refining and delivering the next round of workshops to support the goals and tasks outlined in the GGE reports and the specific needs of the countries in the Regions.
+We cooperate with the UN GGE and UN OEWG experts on refining and delivering the next round of workshops to support the goals and tasks outlined in the GGE reports and the specific needs of the countries in the Regions.